AGProjects/sylkrtc.js/API.md

 Send a sync conversations request starting from `id`.
 The `id` can contain the last '`messageId` received.
 If the `id` argument is omitted, **all** stored 'events' will be returned.

+#### Account.markConversationRead(uri) *WIP*

+Sends a markConversationRead request to the server for  `uri`.
+It will also mark all messages from `uri` in the local account as displayed.
+If you have other devices online, they will get a `readConversation` event.

 #### Account.removeMessage(message, cb=null) *WIP*